 “This is about Macbeth’s madness,” says Julian Pozzi, another o2f the film’s producers and a VCUarts Cinema instructor.
 “He’s in his body, he’s outside his body.”

-Angus Macfadyen and Taylor Roberts for Style Weekly Magazine
+Angus Macfadyen and Taylor Roberts on the cover of Style Weekly.

 Back in 1999, Angus Macfadyen was playing Orson Welles in director Tim Robbins’ “Cradle Will Rock,” when Vanessa Redgrave innocently asked him, “Do you think Orson’s ‘Macbeth’ is any good?”